A New Year’s Resolution You CAN Keep— Self-Care (Part Two)

 4. Eat for pleasure as well as health.
 What’s the other most common New Year’s resolution?
 “I’m going to get back on my diet and finally lose those _____ (fill in the blank) pounds!”
 While losing weight and eating with intention are certainly important, this kind of approach creates stress— the opposite of self-care!
 Wouldn’t a better thought be to simply choose foods that are appealing to the eye and the palate, that make your body and mind feel good?
 Do a little research about nutrition, and base your eating habits on foods you really enjoy, that can also lead to better overall health.
 Use the 80/20 rule— 80% of the time you eat nutritious and delicious foods that happen to be good for you, and 20% of the time you can have some treats that may not be.
 The pounds will fall away naturally as you are eating well most of the time, with the occasional Twinkie or Nachos thrown in!
 Seriously, consult your doctor before making any major changes, or if you have any ongoing medical conditions or concerns.
 But remember, eating should be a pleasure, as well as good fuel for you body.
 Don’t make it another source of pressure!

 5. Treat yourself to a special meal or drink.
 Speaking of food, a truly pleasant form of self-care is to take yourself out for a special meal or drink.
-Visit your favorite coffee place and savor something special you can’t make yourself at home.
-Pick a comfortable spot and watch the world go by as you sip.
-Or, go out for a really fancy cocktail (one only!) at your favorite watering hole.
-If you can, make reservations at your favorite restaurant (or try something new), get dressed up, and really make an evening of it.
+Due to the pandemic, for safety’s sake, you may want to pick a restaurant with an outdoor patio and social distancing.
+But wherever you go, savor something special you can’t make yourself at home.
+Pick a comfortable spot and watch the world go by.
+Order your favorite entree, or sip your favorite coffee drink or fancy cocktail.
+Or try something new!
+Get dressed up if you like, and really make it special.
 If you can do any of these things with a spouse or friend, great, but if going it alone might feel extra calming and decadent, you can go solo (just don’t drink and drive).

 On the flip side, if you’re always running around and driving everywhere as part of your normal routine, it might be extra nice to order in and just stay home!
 Or, if you love to cook, make yourself a truly special meal.
 You can still dress up, light candles and put on your favorite music.
 Whatever you do, approach it in a way that feels like you are nurturing, and even spoiling, yourself.
 That’s what self-care is all about!

 6. Enjoy a great movie or TV series.
 There’s nothing like a really engrossing movie or TV show to take you away from the everyday and into another world.
 If it’s uplifting and funny, all the better.
 Great dramas can be rewarding, but we’re looking to feel good here, so don’t choose anything that’s going to depress you!
-And, if you can get out to a theater that has comfy seats, tasty popcorn and gives you a great movie-going experience, all the better!
-But again, if you’re out running around all the time in your daily life, it might feel more decadent to stay home.
 Shut out the world, and snuggle under a blanket on the couch with your favorite snack, while you watch an entertaining movie or TV show.
 I love nothing better than to have a day where I don’t have to drive ANYWHERE.
 Sheldon on the Big Bang Theory has it right— there’s something so comforting about being in your favorite “spot” on the couch!

 I think this type of activity is especially helpful for singers, or anyone who has to use their voice all day long at their job or in their personal life.
 You get to be quiet and rest your voice, and you are directing your energy only to your project, and not to anyone else.
 This feels incredibly calming and can renew your energy very quickly.